craftercms/docs/source/by-role/developer/composable/extensions/resources/full-screen-plugin-example.rst

    |

    When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
-Once the connection has been established, we can now install the plugin to the project ``editorial-neue`` by running the following:
+Once the connection has been established, we can now install the plugin to the project ``editorial`` by running the following:

    .. code-block:: console

-       ./crafter-cli copy-plugin -e local -s editorial-neue --path /users/myuser/myplugins/vanilla-plugin
+       ./crafter-cli copy-plugin -e local -s editorial --path /users/myuser/myplugins/vanilla-plugin